 Antioxidants protect your cells against damage caused by molecules called free radicals.
-Oxidative stress is a condition caused by excessive production of free radicals.
+Oxidative stress is a condition that results from the excessive production of free radicals.

 Your body naturally produces these molecules for cellular processes, such as digestion.
-However, alcohol, tobacco smoke, a poor diet, and exposure to pollutants can produce excessive free radicals ().
+However, alcohol, tobacco smoke, a low nutrient diet, and exposure to pollutants can produce excessive free radicals (

-Eating a diet rich in antioxidants can help your body fight oxidative stress caused by excess free radicals and other toxins that increase your risk of disease.
+Eating a diet rich in antioxidants can help your body counter oxidative stress caused by excess free radicals and other toxins that increase your disease risk.

 Examples of antioxidants include vitamin A, vitamin C, vitamin E, selenium, lycopene, lutein, and zeaxanthin.

 Good gut health starts with prebiotics, a type of fiber that feeds the good bacteria in your gut called probiotics.
-With prebiotics, your good bacteria are able to produce nutrients called short-chain fatty acids that are beneficial for health (, ).
+With prebiotics, your good bacteria can produce nutrients called short-chain fatty acids that are beneficial for health (